 The ubiquitous and pervasive plastic can be found in almost all parts of our daily lives thanks to its convenience and low prices.
 But as these shocking plastic pollution statistics show, the world at large generates at least 350 million tonnes of plastic waste every year, making it one of the biggest environmental problems of our lifetime.
 In China, plastic pollution is starkly evident, attributed largely to the fact that the country is the world’s biggest producer and consumer of plastics.
 What is the current state of plastic pollution in China and how does the country deal with it?

 The global plastic pollution crisis continues to worsen every year.
 Today, the world produces nearly 350 million tonnes of plastic waste, which is projected to double by 2040 if no action is taken.
-What’s more, about 91% of all plastic that has ever been made is not recycled, meaning that plastic, which is material that can take up 500 years to decompose, keeps accumulating and degrading our natural environments.
+What’s more, about 91% of all plastic that has ever been made is not recycled, meaning that plastic – which can take up to 500 years to decompose – keeps accumulating and degrading our natural environments.

 Eight to 14 million tons of plastic waste ends up in oceans every single year, causing great harm to marine life, from accidental ingestion and entanglement, to increasing the risk of invasive species, which can throw entire ecosystems off balance.
 In the wake of the Covid-19 pandemic, plastic consumption has soared, adding an extra 25,900 tonnes of plastics in the ocean – that‘s equivalent to more than 2,000 double decker buses.

 Single-use plastics are also made almost entirely from fossil fuels.
 If single-use plastic production remains at the current trajectory of growth, they could account for five to 10% of the world’s greenhouse gas emissions by 2050, further exacerbating climate change.

 Global plastic waste generation by country.
 Image by: Our World in Data